codeinaire/CFA-Tut-Mailgun-Heroku/README.md

 ## RoR configuration

 This is pretty straight forward and is almost exactly the same as what you did to configure your RoR app to run Mailgun in production environment.
-If you followed the above powerpoint you'd have the following in `config/environments/development.rb`:
+If you followed the above powerpoint you'd have something that looks like the following in `config/environments/development.rb`.
+The name of the ENV may be different, but it'd be very similar to this:

  `config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }`
  `config.action_mailer.delivery_method = :smtp`